Welcome to the website of the Women’s Ordination Conference!

 As a result of our collaborative work with many church reform organizations on local, national and international levels, our work reaches into local communities and across oceans to have the strongest impact.
 We focus on grassroots activism and public education efforts through demonstrations, media campaigns, and publications.

-I look forward to hearing from you, and I hope you enjoy exploring this site.
+We look forward to hearing from you, and we hope you enjoy exploring this site.
 If you like what you see, please consider joining WOC as a member, which you can do today by clicking here.